SumitM0432/Malicious-Webpage-Classifier/README.md

 > The Notebook containing the modelling and the results are given in the `notebooks` folder.

 ## How to Run
+> Add the folder path on your system in the `config.py` file.

 #### Using Command Prompt
 > Run these commands in the `src` Directory